 "By making his collection available to us, Bob ensured that the Museum could take its place among the nation's major cultural institutions," said Museum Director Kyle Young.

 In May 1973, Pinson followed his collection to Nashville and began working as the Museum's director of record acquisitions.
-During the next quarter century, he built the 200,000-disc collection that is now part of the Museum's Frist Library and Archive.
+During the next quarter century, he built the nearly 200,000-disc collection that is now part of the Museum's Frist Library and Archive.

 Pinson accomplished this without an annual appropriation for record acquisitions.
 Instead, he generated funds by securing donations, selling duplicate copies, and arranging mutually beneficial trades with other institutions like the Library of Congress.

-As a Museum staffer, Pinson shared his deep knowledge of country music discography with co-workers, scholars, researchers, and fans.
+As a Museum staffer, Pinson shared his deep knowledge of country music history and discography with co-workers, scholars, researchers, and fans.
 He also contributed to many books, including Country Music U.S.A., the first scholarly overview of country music history, by Bill Malone; Charles Townsend's biography of Bob Wills; Nolan Porterfield's biography of Jimmie Rodgers; and Colin Escott's biography of Hank Williams.

 He also worked on numerous historic record reissue projects, including The Bristol Sessions, which documents the first recordings of the Carter Family and Jimmie Rodgers, From Where I Stand: The Black Experience in Country Music and The Complete Hank Williams.

 Pinson retired as a full time staff member in 1999 but continued his work at the Museum part time.
 He served as editorial researcher on the landmark volume Country Music Records: A Discography, 1921-1942 by Tony Russell.

 For more information please contact firstname.lastname@example.org.